Sakshi9403/PortfolioProject-Sql/README.md

-## Project Title: COVID-19 Data Exploration in SQL Server
+## COVID-19 Data Exploration and Visualization in SQL Server and Tableau

 ## Project Description: